The ofCourse Scheduler makes course schedules for schools.

 How it began

 This technology began at an empirical research center of a law school (which means we were really good at collecting and analyzing data).
-We were asked to modernize a dated and manual process used to make our own school's schedules, namely because some of the professors were requesting a more thoughtful approach to how the schedules were produced, an approach that could allow them to better orchestrate their schedule to accommodate research, writing, or conference attendance.
+We were asked to modernize a dated and manual process used to make our own school's schedules, namely because some of the professors were requesting a more thoughtful approach to how the schedules were produced, an approach that could allow them to better orchestrate a schedule accommodating their research writing and conference attendance needs.

 When we began, we had three goals: